EXPANDED SENSORIUM

 What comes to mind when you think of “expanded sensorium” and “digital bodies”?

 When I think of digital systems, I also inevitably have to think about all the manners of translation of information that you’re obliged to engage with – like when you’re on a Zoom call, the camera picks up the light, transforms it into binary data and electrical impulses transmitted by fibre cables under the ocean.
 And then there’s a reverse process: the light becomes images on the screen – images of a person you’re talking to almost in real time.
-Our “meat bodies” undergo so many processes of transformation here.
-Some of our identities are indeed embodied in these digital forms.
-That’s fascinating to me – all these layers of translation, as well as the fact that we are translatable through media in principle.
+Our ‘meat bodies’ undergo so many processes of digital transformation here.
+Part of our identities are indeed embodied in these digital forms.
+This of course also brings up the question of how much is lost in this transformation - perfect translation is impossible.
+That’s fascinating to me – all these layers of translation, as well as the fact that we are translatable through digital media in principle.

 Zikai: